Last updated: 14 November 2021

-27 domestic energy suppliers have now gone bust, 5 in just the last 5 weeks.
+40 domestic energy suppliers have now gone bust, 18 of those since the begining of August 2021.
 It is therefore not surprising that consumers are getting jittery about whether their energy supplier will be the next to fail.
 And, if they do fail, what should you do about it?
 Will your energy supply be interrupted?
 Will you get your money back if you have credit on your account?
 Should you switch or stay put?

 In this guide we explain what happens when your energy supplier goes bust.
 We provide detailed answers to frequently asked questions and provide a handy list of do’s and dont’s.